Thinking about getting the Gullwing Sidewinder trucks?

 Waterborne has a completely different feel since it has a front pivoting and back rail adapter, making it much easier to pump than Sidewinders.
 If you want something to pump from a standstill, but also offers some rail to rail lean, then go for

 Gullwing Sidewinder vs Spring Adapters

 YOW, Smoothstar, and SwellTech are all spring adapter surfskates, so I’m gonna group them into one for this comparison (even though they all have their own unique feel).
 Similar to the

 Advice From Others

 I put out a post asking our community if they have Sidewinders and what their experience has been.
-Below are some awesome responses, that I think will really help you get a better idea of them.
+Below are some awesome responses, that I think will really help you get even more insight.

 “Try using it only in front and leave a TKP in the back, it will make the ride super carvy but also stable.
-The problem with the sidewinder is that no mather how you tweak it, using in the back will always give you wobbles at medium speed unless you use very hard bushings and kill the fun.
-Pair it with s 149 Indy in the back for max fun.”el_miguelosky
+The problem with the sidewinder is that no matter how you tweak it, using it in the back will always give you wobbles at medium speed unless you use very hard bushings and kill the fun.
+Pair it with s 149 Indy in the back for max fun.” –el_miguelosky

 “I have them in a 2ft board with 60mm wheels, a dream for streets and avoiding pedestrians but a nightmare when you pick up some speed.” –shortynotsorry

 “The key is to either drop-through or wedge to bring your ride height down, then tweak bushings.
 Softer front roadside and stiffer back boardside.” –liammilross